rl-institut/multi-vector-simulator/docs/model/components.rst

 In the MVS, this information is gathered in `energyProviders` assets with:

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING_PERIOD` as the period used in peak demand pricing.
-Possible is 1 (yearly), 2 (half-yearly), 3 (each trimester), 4 (quaterly), 6 (every 2 months) and 12 (each month).
+Possible values are 1 (yearly), 2 (half-yearly), 3 (each trimester), 4 (quaterly), 6 (every 2 months) and 12 (each month).
 If you have a `simulation_duration` < 365 days, the periods will still be set up assuming a year!
 This means, that if you are simulating 14 days, you will never be able to have more than one peak demand pricing period in place.

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING` as the costs per peak load unit, eg. kW